dwhall/HeyMac/README.rst

 mode until reception is done or there is a timeout.
-We wouldn't want, for example, the arrival of a new item in the transmit queue to cause a state transition that would turn off the receiver.
+We wouldn't want, for example, the arrival of a new item in the transmit queue to cause a state transition that would turn off the receiver in the middle of a reception.

 There are many more details to the SM's operation.
-But that is the jist of it.
+But that is the gist of it.
 See the code for details.
 Likewise, the diagram below shows the important aspects of the SM, but it does not capture all details.